efugier/Coding-interview/cheat-sheet.md

     * `res = res * a` if n odd
     * `a = a * a` otherwise
 * Matrix exponentiation
-    * Just square exponentiation with matrix
+    * use exponentiation by squaring
 * Range minimum query

 ## Tree/graph

 * BFS
+    * stack or recursion
 * DFS
+    * queue
 * Dijkstra's algorithm
 * A* search
 * Toposort